dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 ![Image](figures/2019-11-07-12:22.png)
-> Subspaces in hilbert spaces don't have to be closed, but perps always are!
+> Subspaces in Hilbert spaces don't have to be closed, but orthogonal complements are always closed!
+See homework problem.

 # Tuesday November 12